 In between those annual RTW trips, I also made time for six additional month-long summer trips through Europe, Oceania, the Balkans, Central America,the Himalayas and most recently – a month from Moscow to the Med.

 I am probably best known for my ability to squeeze a year’s worth of travel into only a month – all I can usually spare, after all, a girl does have to make a living.
 When I’m not on the road for business or pleasure I reside in Atlanta, Georgia with my husband, Dave.

 Some of my favorite places in the world are Greece, Thailand, South Africa, Easter Island, Moorea, New Zealand, the Cook Islands and Antarctica.
 I try my best to get back to each as often as possible but some, like Antarctica, truly were a once-in-a-lifetime experience.

 I am fortunate that much of my work as a self-employed event planner can be done from anywhere – as long as I have my laptop and decent internet access.
-The only time of year I can’t travel for fun is during college football season when my work as an Operations Producer for ESPN keeps me on the road bouncing between America’s best college towns for a few months.
+The only time of year I can’t travel for fun is during college football season when my work as an Operations Producer for a TV sports network keeps me on the road bouncing between America’s best college towns for a few months.